-Research and development expenses for the six months ended June 30, 2021 were \$12.1 million, compared to \$6.5 million for the six months ended June 30, 2020.
-The increase of approximately \$5.5 million was primarily due to:
+Research and development expenses for the six months ended June 30, 2022 were \$24.8 million, compared to \$12.1 million for the six months ended June 30, 2021.
+The increase of \$12.8 million was primarily due to:

-- \$3.3 million of increased manufacturing expense related to costs incurred with contract manufacturing organizations to support the production of preclinical and future clinical trial materials associated with our product candidates WTX-124, WTX-330 and WTX-613; - \$1.2 million of increased personnel costs due to increased headcount associated with expanded research and development activities; - \$0.6 million of increased contract research organization expense due to increased discovery efforts; and - \$0.4 million of increased other expenses due to other expenses driven primarily by increased rent expense due to the addition of research focused short-term leased facilities, and increased research and development consulting expense.
+- \$3.9 million of increased personnel costs, including \$1.2 million of increased stock-based compensation expense, primarily due to increased headcount associated with expanded discovery efforts as well as the hiring of a clinical development team; - \$3.9 million of increased manufacturing expense related to costs incurred with contract manufacturing organizations to support the production of preclinical and future clinical trial materials associated with our product candidates WTX-124, WTX-330 and WTX-613; - \$3.4 million of increased contract research organization expense incurred to support IND enabling studies and clinical start-up activities for WTX-124 and WTX-330; and - \$1.0 million of increased facilities expense primarily related to leasing of additional research space to support additional headcount.